aol/amp-scratch/README.md

 This repo provides boilerplate front-end build processes for AMP sites using the [AMP Cli](http://www.aolpublishers.com/support/documentation/sites/filebased/dev/cli.md).

 * Basic: gulp build using Sass for stylesheets and Browserify for scripts.
+* Advanced: gulp build with tasks and utilitity functions separated into different files.

 If you have a custom build that solves a particular need, please submit a pull request.
 We also accept useful modifications to existing boilerplates.
 Help make this repo useful for everybody!
 Getting Started